 4. The purpose of money is different

 Like it or not, money plays its part in the success of a relationship.
 Love before marriage means you splurge on each other with gifts, vacations and what not.
 Once you are together, these very things may seem to be frivolous as you try to build a life together.
+Remember when he’d send you a rose everyday to your desk at work?
+Yeah, that might stop happening once you two are married.
+Or remember the time she bought you that watch that cost half her monthly paycheck on your birthday?
+Well maybe this year, you’ll have to do with a home-cooked brisket and that’s it.

 Tip: Try and get your partner on the same page with regards to matters of investment and spending.
 Or at least reach a mid-point where you agree on most parts.
+Be open and clear about your spending habits.

 5. Sexual attraction fades